RandyBrown12/django_indexer_web_project/README.md

-# Django Web Application for EMRTS
+# Django Web Application from EMRTS

 ## About Django Web Application: